 An exploration of the New Testament through selected texts and their contexts.
 Systematic lierary, historical, and social analysis will highlight their significance, key themes and contemporary applicability.
-Prerequisites: TH-110, TH-120; Course Type(s): Values, Writing Intensive, Core curriculum course.
+Prerequisites: TH-110 OR TH-121; Course Type(s): Writing Intensive.

 TH-331.
 The Other Gospels.
 3 Credits.